theowni/Android-MaliciousAccessibilityServiceAppsDetector/README.md

 # Motivation

-**Project aims to:**
+**Project aims to help in:**
-* identify keyloggers and events hijacking malicious applications such as Anubis/TeaBot,
+* identifying keyloggers and events hijacking malicious applications such as Anubis/TeaBot,
-* identify a "fake bank consultant scenario" when a victim is requested to install a remote control application and then log in to a bank account
+* identifying a "fake bank consultant scenario" when a victim is requested to install a remote control application and then log in to a bank account,
+* identifying other suspicious applications abusing Android AccessibilityService mechanisms

+The methods implemented in RemoteDetector class should not be considered as a comprehensive list of checks.
+It's a PoC that provides you a way to collect more pieces of information about potentially suspicious applications and implement propper checks.
+However, some of the presented checks may be highly effective in your environments.

+**Furthermore, you may want to implement your custom checks to outpace bad actors.**

 # Description
 The project aims to provide a way to detect when an Android device might be controlled or some events hijacked/keylogged.
 The application is a PoC that helps in identifying modern bankers such as Anubis/TeaBot, potentially malicious and remote controlling applications abusing Android AccessibilityService.